Back to the blog

 27. Qxd7+ Kxd7

-White is up a pawn and completely dominates the endgame.
+White is a pawn ahead and enjoying total domination of the endgame.
 Morphy converts effortlessly.

 Analysis:

-• Why It Works: Morphy uses the development lead to keep pressure on Black’s king.
-The open lines created by the gambit ensure sustained activity.
+Why It Works: Morphy utilizes the lead in development to maintain pressure on Black’s king.
+The lines opened up through gambit offer long-lasting play.

-• Even without immediate mate, the positional trumps matter—better development and open lines persist.
+Even absent a right now mate, the positional forces matter—your development and open lines are still good.

 Internet Blitz, 1995

-Kasparov, even in the modern engine-aware era, wasn’t afraid to use the Evans Gambit in online blitz.
+Even in the computer-aware modern era, Kasparov wasn’t afraid to wield the Evans Gambit in blitz online.

 Moves: